 Implementation framework guidelines

-The programmes, regional initiatives, Study Group Questions encompassed in the Buenos Aires Action Plan implementation framework comprise the outputs, or products and services, which the Telecommunication Development Bureau (BDT) develops to support Member States and Sector Members in achieving the objectives of the ITU-D contribution to the ITU strategic plan, supported also by the implementation of relevant WSIS action lines, Resolutions and Recommendations.
+The programmes, regional initiatives, Study Group Questions, [USA ADD]Resolutions and Recommendations encompassed in the Buenos Aires Action Plan implementation framework comprise the outputs, or products and services, which the Telecommunication Development Bureau (BDT) develops to support Member States and Sector Members in achieving the objectives of the ITU-D contribution to the ITU strategic plan..,.

-The Outputs will also contribute to the achievement of the Sustainable Development Goals (SDGs) and related and targets.
+The Outputs will also contribute to the [USA ADD]implementation of relevant WSIS action lines, assisting efforts to achieve the Sustainable Development Goals (SDGs) and related targets.

-When undertaking actions under programmes, regional initiatives, study group Questions, resolutions, recommendations and SDGs, BDT should continue to work in close cooperation with Member States and Sector Members.
+When undertaking actions under programmes, regional initiatives, study group Questions, Resolutions and Recommendations, BDT should continue to work in close cooperation with Member States and Sector Members.
 Moreover, close coordination should be ensured among all elements of the implementation framework, in order to ensure coherence and consistence, as well as optimizing the utilization of resources.

 All elements of the Buenos Aires Action Plan implementation framework should be guided by the following implementation framework guidelines.